by Luke Cronin

 Importance:

 Why should you care?
 Good question.
-These walls are the backbone of your house.
+These walls are the backbone of your Colorado home.
 They transfer the load from the roof, down through the floors, and finally into the foundation.
 Knock one out without proper precautions, and you’re basically pulling a Jenga block from the bottom—eventually, it’s coming down, just not in the fun way.

 Got it?
 Great, let’s keep rolling and make sure your renovation plans don’t turn your cozy home into a risky game of structural roulette.